GetDKAN/dkan/docs/components/dataset/groups.rst

 Groups in DKAN
 ==============

-**Groups** allow you to group together datasets under a organization (i.e. Parks and Recreation Department, Department of Education) or category (e.g. Transport Data, Health Data) in order to make it easier for users to browse datasets by theme.
+**Groups** allow you to group together datasets under an organization (i.e. Parks and Recreation Department, Department of Education) or category (e.g. Transport Data, Health Data) in order to make it easier for users to browse datasets by theme.

 As a best practice, datasets and resources that are added to a Group should share a common publisher.